How to apply to take part in government - and EU - funded low-carbon energy innovation projects.

 In September 2011, the Secretary of State for Energy & Climate Change announced that up to £35 million innovation funding would be earmarked to support the development and demonstration of innovative technologies and systems that can reduce carbon emissions from buildings.
 Of this £35 million, £10 million was allocated to a competition to reduce the risk and cost of innovative technologies or processes that can demonstrate significant energy and carbon savings in non-domestic buildings (which currently comprise 18% of the UK’s carbon emissions).

-The Invest in Innovative Refurb programme was launched on 30 April 2012 and is being run in 2 tranches by the Technology Strategy Board.
+The Invest in Innovative Refurb programme was launched on 30 April 2012 and was run in 2 tranches by InnovateUK.
 Each tranche includes a Phase 1 design and Phase 2 demonstration phase.
 It will introduce new energy efficient technologies and processes for the low-carbon refurbishment of existing non-domestic buildings.

 Generation technologies are not in the scope of this competition but will be supported in other innovation schemes such as the Energy Entrepreneur’s Fund Scheme.
 Funded activities must support the installation and demonstration of innovative equipment, systems or processes that directly impact technology performance.